-Through the action taken to control spending in-year in order to mitigate significant inflationary pressure, the Group recorded an outturn overspend of $\pounds 0.633m$ (0.32% of Net Revenue Budget).
+Through the action taken to control spending in-year in order to mitigate significant cost pressures, the Group recorded an outturn overspend of $\pounds 0.242m$ (0.11% of Net Revenue Budget).

-During 2023/24, The PCC has increased the General Reserve by £0.150m to $\pounds$ 4.990m, at 31 March 2024 the PCC has an Invest to Save Reserve of £0.768m that in extremis would be used to manage the financial risks of major incidents.
+During 2024/25, The PCC has increased the General Reserve by $\pounds 0.270m$ to $\pounds 5.260m$, at 31 March 2025 the PCC has an Invest to Save Reserve of $\pounds 0.768m$ that in extremis would be used to manage the financial risks of major incidents.

-A high-level scenario planning exercise was completed and compared against 23/24 MTFP assumptions.
-The budget gap for 2024/25 ranged between reasonable pragmatic case (£1.329m) to worst case (£6.399m) given a range of assumptions on government funding, precept decisions, tax base growth and collection fund deficits.
-The guidelines to Heads of Department in regard of the Strategic & Financial Planning process (using Outcome Based Budgeting principles) took these scenario plans into account and through this process the

-Constabulary delivered the required savings in order to reach a balanced budget for 2024/25.
+A high-level scenario planning exercise was completed and compared against 24/25 MTFP assumptions.
+The budget gap for 2025/26 ranged between reasonable pragmatic case (£0.206m) to worst case (£4.947m) given a range of assumptions on government funding, precept decisions, tax base growth and collection fund deficits.
+The guidelines to Heads of Department in regard of the Strategic & Financial Planning process (using Outcome Based Budgeting principles) took these scenario plans into account and through this process the Constabulary delivered the required savings in order to reach a balanced budget for 2025/26.

-Based on the approved medium Term Financial Plan, general fund balances including earmarked reserves at 31 March 2025 are planned to be $\pm 16.124$ m.
-This remains well above our minimum level of general fund balance as set by the PCC CFO of $\pm 5.260$ m.
+Based on the approved medium Term Financial Plan, general fund balances including earmarked reserves at 31 March 2026 are planned to be \pounds 12.903m.
+This remains well above our minimum level of general fund balance as set by the PCC CFO of \pounds 5.540m.